torognes/vsearch/README.md

 * testing
 * performance comparison
-* improving identifying and selection of unique kmers
+* Understand how many unique kmers from the query USEARCH chooses
 * improving the kmer match counting and target prioritization during searching
 * parallelisation with pthreads
 * parallelisation with SIMD-based global alignment